PyCQA/isort/docs/configuration/options.md

 ## Dont Order By Type

-Don't order imports by type in addition to alphabetically
+Don't order imports by type in addition to alphabetically.

+**NOTE**: type here refers to the implied type from the import name capitalization. isort does not do type introspection for the imports.
+These "types" are simply: CONSTANT_VARIABLE, CamelCaseClass, variable_or_function.
+If your project follows PEP8 or a related coding standard and has many imports this is a good default.
+You can turn this on from the CLI using `--order-by-type`.

 **Type:** Bool
 **Default:** `False`